The U.S. Fish and Wildlife Service’s report “Feasibility Assessment: Sea Otter Reintroduction to the Pacific Coast” is now available!

 Don’t we already have sea otters?

 Once ranging across the North Pacific Rim from Japan to Baja California, sea otters were hunted nearly to extinction for the fur trade in the 1700s and 1800s.
-By 1906, Oregon’s sea otters had been entirely extirpated, and – aside from a few wandering individuals that occasionally show up from Washington’s Olympic coast – the only sea otters you see in Oregon now are at the Oregon Zoo or the Oregon Coast Aquarium.
-In California, a population of about 3,000 southern sea otters, a threatened subspecies, is found off the central coast, all descendants of a single tiny population that survived the fur trade.
+By 1906, Oregon’s sea otters had been entirely extirpated and — aside from a few wandering individuals that occasionally show up from Washington’s Olympic coast — the only sea otters you see in Oregon now are at the Oregon Zoo or the Oregon Coast Aquarium.
+In California, a population of about 3,000 southern sea otters, a threatened subspecies, is found off the central coast.
+A small translocated population also exists at San Nicolas Island, in southern California.
+All southern sea otters are descendants of a single tiny population that survived the fur trade.
 More information.

 Why consider the reintroduction of sea otters?